Featured Voice of Freedom of the Month

 David Walker (1796-1830), author, abolitionist

-[David Walker was born free in Wilmington, North Carolina.
+David Walker, one of North Carolina Freedom Park’s Voices of Freedom, was born free in Wilmington, North Carolina.
 He left the state in 1825 and moved to Boston, Massachusetts where he was active in the movement to end slavery.
 He also was an agent for the nation’s first black newspaper, Freedom’s Journal.
-He is best know for being the author of a fiery book against slavery called, Walker’s Appeal in Four Articles together with a Preamble to the Coloured Citizens of the World..
+He is best know for being the author of a fiery book against slavery called Walker’s Appeal in Four Articles together with a Preamble to the Coloured Citizens of the World.
 It was published in 1829 and he died the next year.
-The quote is taken from that book.]
+The quote is taken from that book.

 About the NC Freedom Park

-A monument to the words of North Carolinians about freedom
+A monument to freedom in the words of North Carolinians

-Situated in the heart of the state capitol, the NC Freedom Park provides a space for reflection on the past, rest and recreation in the present and inspiration for the future.
+Situated in the heart of the state capitol, the North Carolina Freedom Park provides a space for reflection on the past, rest and recreation in the present, and inspiration for the future.
 It serves as a tribute to freedom and an expression of the African American experience and the continuing struggle for equity and justice for all.

 learn more

-Located at the corner of Lane and Wilmington Streets in downtown Raleigh, the park is a dynamic interpretation of both the sometimes hidden and fully expressed history and culture of notable African Americans in North Carolina.
-Like trees, the park extends the contributions of countless individuals to the vital branches of our society.
+Located at the corner of Lane and Wilmington Streets in downtown Raleigh, North Carolina Freedom Park is an architectural celebration of the underrepresented history of notable African Americans in North Carolina.
+The Park is a monument to the words and stories of those whose unsung contributions have shaped the living branches of our society.

 learn more

-Become a Friend of The NC Freedom Park
+Become a Friend of The North Carolina Freedom Park

-The NC Freedom Park is powered by individuals who believe in the ideals of freedom and support the Park’s educational and ceremonial offerings through memberships and volunteer opportunities.
-By becoming a “Friends of the Park” you increase our ability to engage local citizens, including thousands of school children and educators annually.
+The North Carolina Freedom Park is powered by individuals who believe in the ideals of freedom and support for all people.
+The Park’s educational and ceremonial offerings are made possible through memberships and volunteer participation.
+By becoming a Friend of the Park you increase our ability to engage local citizens as well as visitors from all over the state, including thousands of school children and educators annually.
+We would love to welcome you to our growing community.

 learn more